 Even sitting around the fire, it can still get rather chilly at night.
 A few extra layers to put on can be very welcome in the evening.

-Although we will normally have some form of cover over the fire circle, a parachute canopy will not keep off heavy or sustained rail completely, so think about that as well.
-If things get very bad, we might have to retreat indoors where we have that option.
+Although we occasionally have some form of cover over the fire circle, a parachute canopy will not keep off heavy or sustained rain completely, so think about that as well.
+If things get very bad, we might have to retreat indoors if we have that option.